micro-community/how-to-join/README.md

 ### Step 3 : Review your enthusiasm

-did you have one repo in your github more than 6 month ?
+did you have ,at least, one repo in your github more than 6 month ?

 yes -----> to Step 4